Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Gradually Expansive Operators and Convergence of AdaGHAL

 \subsection{A Simple Example and Properties}

-Gradual expansion is a technical condition that, as mentioned earlier, was discovered when studying the convergence properties of GHAL.
-However, its interpretation is intuitive: it bounds the excess expansion ($\gamma - 1$) of an operator between two points proportional to the maximum of fixed-point errors of the two points relative to the diameter of the set.
-One may wonder then what kind of operators could satisfy such a condition.
-In this subsection, we provide one such simple example as a possible starting point, while we leave their further study to future work.
+Gradual expansion is a technical condition that, as mentioned earlier, was discovered when studying the convergence properties of AdaGHAL.
+However, its interpretation is intuitive: it bounds the excess expansion ($\gamma - 1$) of an operator between two points proportional to the maximum of fixed-point residuals of the two points relative to the diameter of the set.
+Further, this condition can be seen as a quantitative version of the ``asymptotically nonexpansive'' property studied in \cite{lauster2021convergence,berdellima2022alpha}, defined as the property that for an operator $\mT$ and any $\delta > 0,$ there exists a sufficiently small neighborhood $\cN_\delta$ of the fixed point set of $\mT$ on which $\mT$ is $(1 + \delta)$-Lipschitz.
+Conversely: any asymptotically nonexpansive operator that satisfies a local error bound such as $\|\mT(\vx) - \vx\| \geq \mu\, \dist(\vx, \cX_*)$, where $\cX_* \neq \emptyset$ is the set of fixed points of $\mT$, can be argued to be gradually nonexpansive in a local neighborhood of $\cX_*$; for instance, this is true for generalizations of proximal mappings of convex functions in CAT($\kappa$) spaces; see \cite{lauster2021convergence,berdellima2022alpha} for relevant definitions.\footnote{The author thanks Prof.\ Russell Luke for these insights.}

+In the lemma below, we provide an explicit construction of an operator that is gradually expansive on its domain.